-56-year-old woman fought back when carjacker tried to steal her truck - and she won
+Woman fights back when carjacker tried to steal her truck at a hospital

 "Out of the blue, this guy comes from the hospital, jumps in my truck, says he's leaving," said Crouch.

-Crouch said she dove after the man, and he threw the vehicle in reverse, hitting her mother who was in a wheelchair next to the vehicle - and that's when she got really angry.
+Crouch said she dove after the man and he threw the vehicle in reverse - hitting her mother who was in a wheelchair next to the vehicle - that's when she said she got really angry.

-“I was cussing, I wasn’t very religious – I’ll admit that,” said Crouch.
+“I was cussing, I wasn’t very religious, I’ll admit that,” said Crouch.
 “That was my stuff and that was my mother he hit and when I seen that I just – I went right after him.”

-Crouch started hitting the man and grabbing at the steering wheel as he tried to drive away – eventually causing the vehicle to crash.
+Crouch started hitting the man and grabbing at the steering wheel as the suspect tried to drive away – eventually causing him to crash.

-"I was trying to pull him out - I was just shocked, devastated - I couldn't believe this was happening," said Crouch. "here I was bringing my mother to the hospital to get fixed – and that’s my stuff.”
+"I was trying to pull him out - I was just shocked, devastated - I couldn't believe this was happening," said Crouch.
+"Here I was bringing my mother to the hospital to get fixed – and that’s my stuff.”

 Crouch said that's the last thing she remembers before waking up in the hospital, but doctors told her that her 17-year-old grandson finished what she started and held the man until police could arrest him.

 “They said ‘your grandson took him down for ya,’” said Crouch.
-“I said, ‘he’s my hero’”.
+“I said, ‘he’s my hero.'"

 Kenneth Wentworth, 27, is charged with robbery, leaving the scene of a crash involving injury, auto theft and battery.

-Crouch had to be airlifted to Indianapolis to be treated for a broken foot, a broken wrist and a giant gash on her forehead.
+Crouch had to be airlifted to Indianapolis to be treated for a broken foot, a broken wrist and several other scrapes and bruises.

-Crouch says her mother will be okay from the attack, but she will spend several more weeks recovering both mentally and physically.
+She says her mother will be okay from the attack, but she'll spend the next few weeks recovering - both mentally and physically - from the experience.

 “I ain’t the kind of person to just stand back and let him take something that we worked hard for without some kind of fight,” said Crouch.